 The guy wrote that his affair was exposed when the woman’s husband found out.
 So, basically they got caught.
 He ended up getting divorced—I think both he and his wife wanted that, but the woman’s husband begged her to try to work it out.
 Since then, she has gone back to the affair once– for a couple weeks and subsequently broke it off again.
 Now this guy wants to know if he should wait for her.

 Here are my thoughts.
 The woman’s husband found out about the affair initially.
 What that says to me is that the couple was not willing to come forward and end their marriages.
 Maybe not enough time had gone by and one or both weren’t ready.
 Or, maybe they just weren’t sure how to do it, or couldn’t get up the nerve.
-Or maybe this woman never had an intention of ending her marriage.
+Or maybe this woman never had an intention of saying to her husband, “I want a divorce.”

 After the couple was caught, the guy and his wife proceeded with the divorce.
 To me, that means he wasn’t happy in the marriage regardless of the affair.
 People who are happy in their marriages don’t cheat.
 No matter what.
 They don’t have to.
 They don’t want to.
 Their needs are being met.
 Not the case with this guy.
 And maybe not the case with his wife, either.